 Located south of RE/MAX Field, the EPCOR underground water reservoir has been fenced off from public access for many years.
 The City and EPCOR are working together to remove the fencing to allow limited public recreation opportunities on the field above the reservoir, while protecting the vital water infrastructure underneath.

 Infrastructure changes are required before this access can be provided.
-EPCOR will notify nearby residents before construction is scheduled.
+Construction began in 2021 and is expected to continue in 2022.

 Prairie Sky Gondola Proposal